 Marketing Manager | B2B SaaS and Content Strategy | Generating Pipeline Through SEO and Demand Generation

 Your job title is one keyword.
 You have 220 characters.
-Use them.
 A title alone leaves most of your search real estate empty.

 This tells recruiters nothing about what you do or what value you bring.
-It also signals desperation.
-Lead with your skills and experience instead, and add "Open to new opportunities" at the very end if you need to.
+Lead with your skills instead.

-"Results-driven professional" and "passionate leader" are not keywords — they are filler.
-Recruiters do not search for "passionate."
-They search for "Python" or "product management" or "GAAP."
+"Passionate leader" is not a keyword.
+Recruiters search for "Python" or "product management."
 Use real, specific terms.

 220 characters is enough for 3-4 strong elements.
-More than that and it gets hard to read and loses impact.
 Tight and specific beats long and vague every time.

 Pro tip: Write your headline in a notes app first so you can count characters without LinkedIn auto-saving a half-finished version.
-Aim for 3 distinct elements separated by pipe characters and keep each element tight and specific.
+Aim for 3 distinct elements separated by pipe characters.

-If you are transitioning to a new field, your headline needs to do extra work.
-Lead with where you are going, not where you have been.
-Then use your current skills as a bridge.
+If you are transitioning to a new field, lead with where you are going, not where you have been.

 Transitioning to UX Design | Background in Customer Research and Content Strategy | Currently Building Portfolio

-If you are staring at a blank box wondering where to start, use the free tool below.
-You enter your job title, top skills, and what you are trying to achieve, and it generates 3 personalized headline options in seconds.
+If you're staring at a blank box, use the free tool below.
+Enter your job title and get 3 personalized headline options in seconds.

 Enter your role and skills and get 3 keyword-rich headline options instantly.
 No signup required.

-Write My Full Profile — $49 →7-day money-back guarantee · Instant delivery · No subscription
+Write My Full Profile for $49 →7-day money-back guarantee · Instant delivery · No subscription